 You might also like:

-- 19 Alternatives to University and Design School in Africa and Australasia AFRICA Agroecology Training In Africa Statement at Masvingo District, Zimbabwe,...
+- 19 Alternatives to University and Design School in Africa and Australasia From Agroecology training In Africa to social ecology in Australia...

 - Utopia by design?
 Creative communities in Europe An international seminar on design, welfare and local development takes...